-If you are running a highly engaging virtual team workshop or training session, you need the support of a Moderator for maximum success.
-The criteria I use to determine if a Moderator is needed is if I have more than 10 people and I am using engagements including breakout rooms, and/or I know many people at the meeting are unfamiliar with the platform.
+If you are running a highly engaging virtual team workshop or training session, you need the support of a Moderator for maximum success of your virtual team Meetings.
+The criteria I use to determine if a Moderator is needed is if I have more than 10 people.
+Also, I am using engagements including breakout rooms, and/or I know many people at the meeting are unfamiliar with the platform.
 Even a highly technically skilled facilitator, benefits from having at least one extra pair of eyes and hands to help ensure the meeting runs smoothly.

 The role of a Moderator is vital and ensures a more seamless experience for all the participants.
 It also allows the session facilitator to be in the moment and not get distracted by the myriad of issues that can (and do) go wrong.
 Regardless of the platform, a Moderator is a significant player in high stake virtual sessions.